- be new;

-Yukon residents are eligible for 2 rebates during the lifetime of the program.
+Residents of the Yukon are eligible for 2 rebates during the lifetime of the program.

-Organizations and businesses registered in Yukon are eligible for up to 10 rebates per calendar year.
-This includes First Nation governments and municipal governments.
+Organizations and businesses registered in the Yukon are eligible for up to 10 rebates per calendar year.
+This includes Yukon First Nation governments and municipal governments.

 At the time of purchase

 You may get the rebate automatically when you purchase your vehicle from a local dealership.
-If you're a Yukon dealer, you can download the vendor application form.
+If you're a dealer in the Yukon, you can download the vendor application form.

-If you did not receive the rebate at the dealership, you can apply directly to us.
+If you did not receive the rebate from the vendor, you can apply directly to us.